 I’m a PhD student with the Lifelong Kindergarten group at the MIT Media Lab and a fellow at the Berkman Center for Internet and Society at Harvard University.
 I'm interested in the design of technologies and experiences to enable people, especially youth, to design and build their own creations that contribute to their lives and enrich their communities.
 My current project involves collaborating with community centers and outreach programs to design creative learning experiences for families in communities that have limited access to resources and social support computing.
 I also study creative collaboration in online learning communities for kids, in particular the Scratch online community.

-Follow me @ricarose or feel free to contact me at ria (at) mit (dot) edu
+Connect with me @ricarose or ria (at) mit (dot) edu.